Principal Human Relations Analyst

 - Develop, evaluate, and validate selection instruments such as written, oral, and/or performance examination activities.

 - Conduct position classification studies, including audit and analysis of positions and classifications.

 - Prepare and revise classification specifications including preparation of related documentation necessary for formal adoption.

-- Participates in recruitment and selection activities; makes recommendations for appointment of new staff; assists with staff orientation and training.
+- Participate in recruitment and selection activities; make recommendations for appointment of new staff; assists with staff orientation and training.